Customer Information

 Wedding Music Playlist

-Most wedding couples will submit a playlist of songs to feature during their celebration.
+Most wedding couples will submit a wedding music playlist of songs to feature during their celebration.

-When you book your event with Motiv-8 Disco, you are given your own secure portal on our website where you can keep track of your event.
+When you book your event with Advance Disco, you are given your own secure portal on our website where you can keep track of your event.

 Playlists provide a real arsenal to fill the dance floor all tailored to you and your guests.